HilscherAutomation/netPI-bluetooth/README.md

 ## Bluetooth

-Made for [netPI](https://www.netiot.com/netpi/), the Open Edge Connectivity Ecosystem
+Made for [netPI](https://www.netiot.com/netpi/), the Raspberry Pi 3 Architecture based Industrial suited Open Edge Connectivity Ecosystem

 ### Debian with SSH, dbus and latest bluez bluetooth stack

 The image provided hereunder deploys a container with latest bluetooth protocol stack to enable a bluetooth communication in a container.

-Base of this image builds a tagged version of [debian:jessie](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), a source code compiled bluez stack [bluez](http://www.bluez.org/) and firmware for the BCM bluetooth chip BCM43438.
+Base of this image builds a tagged version of [debian:stretch](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), a source code compiled bluez stack [bluez](http://www.bluez.org/) and [firmware](https://github.com/OpenELEC/misc-firmware/tree/master/firmware/brcm) for the onboard BCM bluetooth chip BCM43438.

 #### Container prerequisites

 ##### Host network

-The container needs the "Host" network stack to be shared with the container.
-Using this mode makes port mapping unnecessary since all the container's used ports are exposed to the host.
-This is why the container's SSH port `22` is getting available on the host without a discrete port mapping.
+The container needs the Docker "Host" network stack to be shared with the container.

+Hint: Using this mode makes port mapping unnecessary since all the container's used ports are exposed to the host.
+This is why the container's used SSH server port `22` is getting available on the host without a discrete port mapping.

 ##### Privileged mode